-Limnology and Oceanography (print ISSN 0024-3590, online ISSN 1939-5590) is published in 6 issues per annual volume, and includes original articles and review papers about all aspects of limnology and oceanography.
+Limnology and Oceanography includes original articles and review papers about all aspects of limnology and oceanography.
 The journal's unifying theme is the understanding of aquatic ecosystems.
 Submissions are judged on the originality of their data, interpretations, and ideas, and on the degree to which they can be generalized beyond the particular aquatic ecosystem examined.

-Limnology and Oceanography: Methods (ISSN 1541-5856) is published in annual volumes and will consider manuscripts whose primary focus is methodological, and that deal with problems in the aquatic sciences.
+Limnology and Oceanography: Methods will consider manuscripts whose primary focus is methodological, and that deal with problems in the aquatic sciences.
 Manuscripts may present new measurement equipment, techniques for analyzing observations or samples, methods for understanding and interpreting information, analyses of metadata to examine the effectiveness of approaches, invited and contributed reviews and syntheses, and techniques for communicating and teaching in the aquatic sciences.

-Limnology and Oceanography Letters publishes letters, essays, and current evidence articles on any aquatic systems scaling from molecules to global cycles.
+Limnology and Oceanography Letters publishes original research that uses any approach (e.g., theoretical, empirical, experimental, modeling) on any aquatic system or scale of study from molecules to global cycles.
+The Journal focuses on articles with novel insights, articulating how knowledge is advanced.
 Studies integrating cross-disciplinary perspectives, boundaries, scales of space or time, or aquatic system types are encouraged.
 Articles including applications of science to management or policy that are broadly applicable to other aquatic systems are welcome.

-Limnology and Oceanography e-Lectures (ISSN 2164-0254) are prepared by experts on various topics in aquatic sciences.
-They are peer-reviewed and fully citable.
-L&O e-Lectures are intended as a practical resource for educators and researchers for use at the postsecondary level or for the public at large.
-Each L&O e-Lecture includes presentation slides, detailed lecture notes to facilitate lecture usage and recommended reading lists for lecture users and targeted audiences.
-Presentation slides are available in PowerPoint and PDF formats and are both PC and Mac compatible.
+Limnology and Oceanography e-Lectures (ISSN 2164-0254) were prepared by experts on various topics in aquatic sciences.
+They were peer-reviewed and are fully citable.
+The lectures are intended as a practical resource for educators and researchers for use at the postsecondary level or for the public at large.

-ASLO has published several e-Books, all of which are freely available to the public
+ASLO has published several Limnology and Oceanography e-Books, all of which are freely available to the public.